 Time Management Techniques to Help You Study More Effectively

-As a student, time management can be a difficult skill to master.
+Time management can be a difficult skill to master as a student.
 It’s common for students to delay studying because they feel like they have heaps of time to study at a later stage.
 This is known as procrastination.
 This purposeful delay is then followed by a realisation that there is not enough time left to study effectively, which leads to the use of bad study habits

 In this article, we’ll explore essential time management techniques that will empower you to make the most out of your study sessions and achieve academic success.